 Dr Rebecca Rowe

-I graduated from Otago Medical School in 1996 and completed the diploma course at the London School of Hygiene and Tropical Medicine in 2003.
+I graduated from Otago Medical School in 1996 and whilst living in London I completed diplomas in Tropical Medicine and family planning.
 This study extended my interest in HIV and sexual health particularly amongst the adolescent population.
 It enabled me to gain rich experience in these areas both in the UK and New Zealand.

-I am married with two primary-aged children and when not working, enjoy outdoor adventures with family and friends, travel, reading, the arts and all things creative.
+I am married with two children one now just off to University and one still at College.
+When not working I enjoy outdoor adventures with family and friends, potting ( hand throwing mainly), gardening (I have a love of dahlias especially), travel, reading, the arts, and all other things creative.

 Dr Debbie Taylor

 I am originally from the UK, where I trained and after working for a number of years in internal medicine in the UK and then Australia, I settled in Wellington in 2010, completing my GP Fellowship in 2014.

 I originally specialised in geriatrics so I especially enjoy looking after older adults.

 Outside of work I have two primary aged children who keep me busy.

 MBChb, Post grad certificate in Clinical Paediatrics, BE (Hons), B.Com

 Kia ora!
 I whakapapa back to the south Waikato where I was raised on a dairy farm.
 After a short career in engineering, I decided to pursue medicine and graduated from Otago Medical School.
 I enjoy all aspects of general practice but in particular paediatric medicine, skin conditions and lifestyle medicine.